 Principles of Physical Geography.
 (3)

-An introductory course that studies the Earth as the environment of man.
+An introductory course that studies the Earth as the environment of humans.
 It

-emphasizes the physical pattern of climates, landforms, soils, vegetations, and
+emphasizes the physical pattern of climates, landforms, soils, vegetation, and

 natural resources.
 (F, S)